 Pictures of oil as the glittering prize, the source of global power and empires, or the hub of an energy crisis have gushed through the media since 1973.
 What actually happened was very different.
 M. A. Adelman had written in 1970 that "the genie is out of the bottle," that a group of oil producing countries would control the oil trade to raise prices.
 Now, twenty-five years later, he has written the fascinating history of the greatest monopoly ever known.
 The underlying economic analysis is contained in the companion volume The Economics of Petroleum Supply.

 In recent decades, governments have built up substantial public debt, which is often accompanied by a growing public sector and fiscal policies that neglect long-term considerations.
-The contributors to this CESifo volume consider whether the development of public debt in the United States and six EU countries is sustainable—that is, whether fiscal policies in these countries can be continued without creating the potential for government bankruptcy.
+The contributors to this CESifo volume consider whether the development of public debt in the United States and six EU countries is sustainable--that is, whether fiscal policies in these countries can be continued without creating the potential for government bankruptcy.
+The sustainability of public debt presents a challenge not only to public policy design but also to economic theory.

 Over the last thirty years, a new paradigm in banking theory has overturned economists' traditional vision of the banking sector.
 The asymmetric information model, extremely powerful in many areas of economic theory, has proven useful in banking theory both for explaining the role of banks in the economy and for pointing out structural weaknesses in the banking sector that may justify government intervention.